jbannick/hellokata-java/src/modules/hellomodulesmultiimage/README.md

 a.
 An application directory, mods, that contains hmod.jar

 b.
-An image directory tree, hmod-image-java-macos, that contains a macOS Java runtime envirionment
+An image directory tree, hmod-image-java-macos, that contains a macOS Java 9 or later runtime envirionment

 c.
-An image directory tree, hmod-image-java-win64, that contains a Windows64 Java runtime envirionment
+An image directory tree, hmod-image-java-win64, that contains a Windows64 Java 9 or later runtime envirionment

 d.
-An image directory tree, hmod-image-java-linux, that contains a Linux Java runtime envirionment
+An image directory tree, hmod-image-java-linux, that contains a Linux Java 9 or later runtime envirionment

 5. At the command line, execute: run.sh or run.bat, depending on your computer